umarshake/mehraan-shop/README.md

     </a>
   </p>
   <p align="center">
-    The Definitive Django Learning Platform.
+    The Definitive Django Learning Platform. with ecommerce
   </p>
 </p>